jezzydev/product-preview-card-component/README.md

 This challenge helped put what I learned about CSS, Flexbox, styling, masking in action.

-One way to center a blocked element horizontally and vertically:
+One way to center a block element horizontally and vertically:

 ```css
 body {